Noa-Amit/game-task4-question1/README.md

 We took the shield scene from the class and made some changes :

 1. Hit points- the player has 3 lifes at the beggining.
-In the script DestroyOnTrigger2D we change it so it will fixed.
+In the script DestroyOnTrigger2D we added a paramemter that count the player's life and destroy the player only if it has no more lifes.

   https://github.com/Noa-Amit/game-task4-question1/blob/main/Assets/Scripts/3-collisions/DestroyOnTrigger2D.cs